nimious/spacenav/README.md

 Please [file an issue](https://github.com/nimious/io-spacenav/issues), submit a [pull request](https://github.com/nimious/io-spacenav/pulls?q=is%3Aopen+is%3Apr) or email us at info@nimio.us if this package is out of date or contains bugs.
-For issues related to input devices or the device driver software please visit the 3Dconnexion or Spacenav web sites.
+For issues related to input devices or the device driver software visit the 3Dconnexion or Spacenav web sites below.

 ## References